HendrikKuehne/belief_propagation/NOTES.md

     * :arrow_right: Loops behave like vector iterations, which is not how Kirkleys algorithm works; it is in fact detrimental to the accuracy.
 Vector iterations require many iterations, however, and the longer the loop the more iterations one needs to reach vector iteration territory.
 Long loops will (probably - this is what I expect) introduce larger errors, when one does more iterations in the BP algorithm.
     * :arrow_right: Actually not!
 The eigenvalue spectra of long loops tend to feature one dominant eigenvalue, while all others are neglectable in magnitude.[^6]
 * Why do we normalize by dividing by $\chi^{3/4}$ in `construct_network`?
-* What does Christian mean when he refers to the second method of constracting the TN (`block_bp`) as "approximate contraction based on modified belief propagation"?
+* What does Christian mean when he refers to the second method of contracting the TN (`block_bp`) as "approximate contraction based on modified belief propagation"?
 That method is exact.
     * :arrow_right: This method is based on the "Block Belief Propagation" algorithm (Arad, 2023: [Phys.
 Rev. B 108, 125111 (2023)](https://doi.org/10.1103/PhysRevB.108.125111)), which is not exact in general.
     * :arrow_right: The relative error improves when `block_bp` is included in the plaquette routine; why is that the case?
 It is not because we are reducing the number of nodes (see [this section](https://github.com/HendrikKuehne/belief_propagation/tree/main/doc/plots#tn_vs_pq_3x3_baselinepdf)) - is it because we are able to model local interactions more faithfully if a large chunk of the network is contracted explicitly?
 That is the physical argument - in terms of graphs, we are treating many small loops exactly which could otherwise have introduced inaccuracies.
 * Some iterations of the Belief Propagation algorithm take many orders of magnitude longer than others; do these still converge?